For all notifications, please visit our noticeboard.

 *There are permit exemptions accorded to certain CITES-listed plant species.
 Please refer to “The Schedule of the Endangered Species (Import and Export) Act” for more details.
 If in doubt, please write to us at www.nparks.gov.sg/feedback.

-Please obtain all shipping documents including CITES permits and TradeNet Cargo Clearance Permits prior to the arrival of your consignment to Singapore.
+Please obtain all shipping documents including CITES permits and Cargo Clearance Permits prior to the arrival of your consignment to Singapore.
 For more information on how to obtain the relevant permits, please refer to our guidelines.
 You may proceed to arrange for the import of the CITES-listed plant species after you have obtained the necessary documents.

 At arrival, original copies of the CITES permits must be presented to NParks or ICA officers at the port of entry, for inspection and/or endorsement during clearance.
 Failure to do so may result in a delay in clearance or detention of your consignment.
 Action may be taken against importers who do not comply with requirements under the Endangered Species (Import and Export) Act.

+II.
 Export and re-export of CITES-listed plants and plant products

 In Singapore, the phytosanitary certificate is recognised as a certificate of artificial propagation.
 It can be used in lieu of a CITES permit for the export or re-export of artificially propagated CITES-listed plant species under Appendix II or III.
+A CITES export permit is required otherwise.

 Please refer to the following guide for the export and re-export requirements for CITES-listed plants and plant products: